-Information supplied from the Emergency Department at Watford General Hospital also shows the majority of alcohol-related injuries presenting arise from town centre locations.
+Watford also has unacceptable levels of violent crime compared to other Hertfordshire towns, at 81.6 crimes per 1000 head of population during the 2012-13 financial year.
+Information from the Accident & Emergency department at Watford General Hospital also shows the majority of alcohol-related presentations arise from town centre locations.